 Source: Fla.
 Stat. § 718.101, et seq.
 (2012).

 A: The Condominium Act grants to the Division of Condominiums, Timeshares, and Mobile Homes the authority to promulgate administrative rules intended to implement, enforce or interpret the Condominium Act.
-These rules are incorporated into the Florida Administrative Code (F.A.C.) as part of Chapter 61B-15 through 61B-24, or in Chapters 61B-45 or 61B-50.
+The rules are incorporated into the Florida Administrative Code (F.A.C.) as part of Chapters 61B-1 through 61B-19 (general rules) and 61B-20 through 61B-25 (condominium specific rules).

 A: The declaration of condominium is the document or the set of documents that actually creates the condominium.
 Condominiums are created when the declaration of condominium is recorded in the public records of the county where the land is located, executed and acknowledged with the requirements for a deed.
 All units described in the declaration as being located in or on the land then being submitted to condominium ownership shall come into existence.
 Section 718.104, Florida Statutes describes all that is required to be included in the declaration.
 The declaration includes within its definition any amendments which may be made to it, and all exhibits which are attached and incorporated by reference.
 The typical exhibits to the declaration include the document or documents creating the association, a copy of the bylaws, a survey of the land, a graphic description of the land, and a plot as demonstrated by building plans, floor plans, maps, surveys, or sketches.

 Source: Fla.
 Stat. § 718.104 (2012).